webcomics/dosage/doc/web/content/comics/SmackJeeves_Itsahardlife.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Robin is ten years old and travels through Kanto with her pokémon to find a place to call home.
 This is a story about struggle, survival and friendship in a cruel world. -------------------------- This is a Nuzlocke comic.
-Contains some swearing and occasionally some gore. -------------------------- Updates are sadly quite irregular but I have no plans on giving up on it anytime soon!</td>
+Contains swearing and occasionally some gore. -------------------------- Updates are sadly quite irregular but I have no plans on giving up on it anytime soon! -------------------------- Extra art and fan art at hardlifeat.tumblr.com/</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://itsahardlife.smackjeeves.com/comics/">http://itsahardlife.smackjeeves.com/comics/</a></td>